releng-tool/releng-tool-docs/content/getting-started/tutorial-sdl.md

   placed alongside the executable we plan to build.

 Lastly, we need to create our releng-tool configuration file for the project.
-In the root folder, create a `releng` file with the following contents:
+In the root folder, create a `releng-tool.rt` file with the following
+contents:

 ```python
 packages = [